-HOW CANADA BECAME HOME TO SOME OF THE WORLD'S MORE VISUALLY STUNNING -AND FUN - HERALDRY Tristin Hopper
+HOW CANADA BECAME HOME TO SOME OF THE WORLD'S MORE VISUALLY STUNNING ~ AND FUN ~ HERALDRY National Post [Canada] - http://news.nationalpost.com/ Tristin Hopper | March 27, 2014

-Preliminary artwork for an official, accredited municipal coat of arms for the City of Sault Ste.
-Marie Earlier this week, the citizens of Sault Ste.
+Earlier this week, the citizens of Sault Ste.
 Marie, Ont., got their first look at the city's new coat of arms.
 It had all the typical elements of a medieval coat of arms, but this was clearly no European design.
 The motto is in Ojibway, a rugged-looking fur trading post tops the design and the shield is flanked by two timber wolves, both of whom are oddly clutching steelworker's tools Canada may have put a leaf on its flag and picked a beaver for its national animal, but along the way it became home to some of the world's most visually stunning heraldry.
-While other countries may stick to lions, unicorns and medieval
+While other countries may stick to lions, unicorns and medieval shields, Canada's badges and coats of arms abound with bison mermaids, flying polar bears, fire-breathing Chinese dragons and First Nations monsters - all tossed together in whimsical scenes of fire, ice and glory.
+LA COMPAGNIE CHRISTIANE BÉLANGER Québec, Quebec Grant of Arms and Supporters February 20, 2009 Vol. V, p.
+419